08 Feb 4 Ways that a Cloud Phone System Optimizes Customer Experience

 Of course, price position and value will still matter (because they’ll always matter).
 But leaning forward to close the gap with customers will increasingly determine whether a business will have a prosperous future — or if it will struggle to stay afloat.

-In light of the above, here are 4 ways that an affordable, versatile and scalable VoIP phone system helps businesses optimize customer experience:
+In light of the above, here are 4 ways that an affordable, versatile and scalable cloud phone system helps businesses optimize customer experience:

 With a conventional landline on-premise PBX phone system, customers are forced to wait in a line-up until the next available rep or agent is available.
 The big problem here, however, is that many customers won’t wait for longer than about 30 seconds.

-- VoIP Quickly Routes Customers to the Right Team the First Time
+- Cloud Service Quickly Routes Customers to the Right Team the First Time

 Not only does this help customers quickly connect with the team person the first time, but it makes things much more efficient for agents and reps who spend more time making customers happy, and less time (or ideally, no time) transferring them to another team.

-- VoIP Allows Customers Connect to Specific Employees
+- Cloud Service Allows Customers to Connect to Specific Employees

 Many businesses — and especially small and mid-sized firms — have more people than they do available phone lines, which invariably means that some employees don’t have their own unique phone number or extension.